ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 the termination of the Connection are signaled using ConnectionError instead (see {{termination}}).

-The ReceiveError event passes an optional associated messageContext.
+The ReceiveError event passes an optional associated MessageContext.
 This may indicate that a Message that was being partially received previously, but had not completed, encountered an error and will not be completed.